sunfounder/pico-2w-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

     Here are two ways to open a saved code file.

-    * The first method is to click the open icon on the Thonny toolbar, just like when you save a program, you will be asked if you want to open it from **this computer** or **Raspberry Pi Pico**, for example, click **Raspberry Pi Pico** and you will see a list of all the programs you have saved on the Pico 2W.
+    * The first method is to click the open icon on the Thonny toolbar, just like when you save a program, you will be asked if you want to open it from **this computer** or **Raspberry Pi Pico**, for example, click **Raspberry Pi Pico** and you will see a list of all the programs you have saved on the Pico 2 W.
     * The second is to open the file preview directly by clicking **View**-> **File**-> and then double-clicking on the corresponding ``.py`` file to open it.